 The Hyper-V server in this Demo is using 2X10GB fiber, I want to team those NICs to leverage QoS and converged networking.
-The host is connected to the same physical fiber switch, configured with static IP address on one of the NICs, it’s joined to the domain and managed by VMM.
+The host is connected to the same physical fiber switch, configured with a static IP address on one of the NICs, it’s joined to the domain and managed by VMM.

-We must create Logical Networks in VMM.
+First, we must create Logical Networks in VMM.

 We will create several logical networks in this demo for different purposes:

 - Management / VM: Contains the IP subnet used for host management and Virtual Machines.
 This network does also have an associated IP Pool so that VMM can manage IP assignment to hosts, and virtual machines connected to this network.
 In this demo the management and Virtual Machines are on the same network, however, in the production environment, both networks must be separated.

 - Live Migration: Contains the IP subnet and VLAN for Live Migration traffic.
 This network is non-routable as it only remains within the physical rack.
 This network does also have an associated IP Pool so that VMM can manage IP assignment to the hosts.